Pullover and Cardigan

 No shirt or blouse other than one which is embroidered with the school logo.

 Black sensible shoes, black canvas shoes or all black trainers.

 Trainers which are not completely black in colour

 For students a specific style of plain black school trouser should be purchased from Inces, our uniform stockist:

-All Y7-11 students will be expected to wear
+All Year 7 to Year 11 students will be expected to wear

 GIRLS TRUETEX GTB